-A Comparison Between PID Controller and Gradient Controller, both with integrating systems
+A Comparison Between PID Controller and Gradient Controller, both with Integrating Systems

 A comparison between both controllers done with Scilab and Xcos is shown here.
 The .zcos source file can be downloaded.
 A simulation with Matlab and Simulink is similar.

 Description of the functional blocks of the gradient controller: